peteroupc/petero-csharp/docs/PeterO.IniEntry.md

     public IniEntry(
         PeterO.IniEntry entry);

-Initializes a new instance of the  class.
+Initializes a new instance of the[PeterO.IniEntry](PeterO.IniEntry.md) class.

 <b>Parameters:</b>